triyoza/Project-1-ETL-Business-Intelligence-FTDE/README.md

 - Visualize the data using Looker Studio.

 ## Repository Structure
-notebooks/: This file contains the Jupyter Notebook used for the ETL process and uploading Data Marts to the spreadsheet. config/: This file is used in jupyter notebook data/: This file contains sample data used in this project. reports/: This folder contains the visualization reports created with Looker Studio.
+notebooks/: This file contains the Jupyter Notebook used for the ETL process and uploading Data Marts to the spreadsheet.<br>
+config/: This file is used in jupyter notebook<br>
+data/: This file contains sample data used in this project.<br>
+reports/: This folder contains the visualization reports created with Looker Studio.

 Steps